igor-bulygin/tdvs-gthb/docs/api/priv/v1/person/orders.md

 ### Person - GET orders

-Example about how to call to Web Service to get a list of orders purchaed by person
+Example about how to call to Web Service to get a list of orders bought by person

 **URL**: `/api/priv/v1/person/<:person_id>/orders`